 The Rainbow Clubhouse is a new group at The LOFT for families of young, gender expansive children up to age 12.
 The group features a support group for parents/guardians, and a structured play group for children.

 The Rainbow Clubhouse meets on the 3rd Sunday of each month from 1:00pm-3:00pm.
 The first half hour is reserved for new family orientation to meet with LOFT staff and discuss the group dynamics before returning families arrive.
-From 1:00pm to 1:30pm is new family orientation, then from 1:30pm to 3:00pm is group for all new and returning families.
+Group is held from 1:30pm-2:30pm for all new and returning families.
 Siblings of your gender expansive child are also allowed to attend the children's play group.
 Infants must remain with their parents at all times.

 The LOFT has developed an intake process for new families joining this group.

 The location of The Rainbow Clubhouse will be shared with families who complete the intake.